Hannah Palmer Spills Out Of Red String Liquid-Effect Bikini: ‘Spicy’

-Hannah Palmer is back on the ‘Gram.
-The Maxim model and Bang Energy face has returned for another of her legendary bikini updates – fans less familiar with Hannah won’t take long to realize why this bombshell’s following is on the up.
+Hannah Palmer is back on Instagram.
+The Maxim model and Bang Energy face has returned for another of her legendary bikini updates.
+Fans less familiar with Hannah won’t take long to realize why this bombshell’s following is on the up.

 Earlier today, Hannah updated her account.
 Given that Hannah’s last update came as a super-simple and relatively innocent black bikini with a sweet vibe from an inquisitive facial expression, fans may well agree that Hannah spicing things up was the perfect way to kick off the weekend.
 The Arizona native delivered her fierce curves today in what may be the world’s tiniest bikini, although something about this girl always manages to pull it off.

 Hannah had been photographed outdoors and in semi-profile.
-While the professional finish was slick, the delivery wasn’t pretentious – it never is with Hannah.
-The model was spilling out of a bikini that was officially setting Instagram on fire, with fans seeing an unusual finish from the two-piece: Hannah’s red string bikini came adorned with sequins that afforded a liquid-effect feel, although fans likely had to peer hard to see it.
+While the professional finish was slick, the delivery wasn’t pretentious, and it never is with Hannah.
+The model was spilling out of a bikini that was officially setting Instagram on fire, with fans seeing an unusual finish from the two-piece.
+Hannah’s red string bikini came adorned with sequins that afforded a liquid-effect feel, although fans likely had to peer hard to see it.
 Today’s swimwear was minimal as they come, with thong briefs and a halterneck upper flaunting Hannah’s killer frame to the max.

 Hannah posed for the camera with her bombshell blonde hair down, one leg in front of the other, and the piercing and direct gaze she’s so adored for.